Idiot Compassion was a term first used by monks to describe those who lack courage in their compassion. They nailed it.

 What I mean by “compassion” taking another meaning is this:

 Compassion has morphed into a virtue that means that one is only concerned with being “morally right” in their own version of morality.
-It has no basis in actual concern for the subjects long-term well-being.
+It has no basis in actual concern for the subjects’ long-term well-being or being based on an objective morality.

 It seems to have changed to become a catch-phrase for people to declare they are morally superior, because they care more about these people, even while not showing any type of beneficial action on their behalf.